ashika-verma/Vocagen/README.md

 ## Instructions

-1. Copy the fluid synth sound font to the data folder (not included in the zip archive to save space)
+1. Copy the fluid synth sound font to the data folder (not included in github to save space)

 2. Run main.py